 After dinner, we headed to the Monte Carlo casino, which had a private event going on that evening, which we weren’t aware of, as we were treated like invited guests.
 The guests were all dressed opulently, and I had wished I had swapped my summer dress for a gown.

 Overall, I would skip Monaco as a day trip for most tourists, as there aren’t any notable tourist sites and attractions.
 However, I think if you are looking for somewhere to pamper yourself and enjoy your hotel amenities and go luxury shopping this is a great spot for that.

 Cannes and Ile Sainte-Marguerite

 After so much moving around, we were excited for a day by the beach that only was a few steps away.
-We went to Palais Stephanie Beach which offered a great Mediterranean menu with a favorable position on La Croissette.
+We went to Palais Stephanie Beach which offered a great Mediterranean menu with a favorable position on La Croisette.

-Alas, no trip the Cote D'Azur is complete without a day out on the water.
+Alas, no trip to the Cote D’Azur is complete without a day out on the water.
 We chartered a sailboat with captain Frederique, a quintessentially French character who made our day all smiles.
 We were taken around the Lerins Islands and Ile Sainte-Marguerite.
-We had lunch at La Tonnelle on Île Saint-Honorat which was arranged with a dingy pickup and drop off service.
+We had lunch at La Tonnelle on Île Saint-Honorat which was arranged with a dingy pickup and drop-off service.
 This was a really unique chain of islands with things like pizza boats and mojito boats offering refreshments throughout the day.
-We also watched the sunset with the Lerins Abbey in the background.
+We also watched the sunset with Lerins Abbey in the background.
 I would highly recommend a charter in this area.

 Also, I must note, we picked up butter chicken after this boat day to take home because we were exhausted, and had the best butter chicken we have ever had at Delicious Indian Snacks.
 I know no one comes to the South of France for butter chicken, but if you are feeling adventurous, this hole in the wall will surpass your expectations.